cybershoe/devday-mongo101-labs/docs/lab1/lab1-4.md

   You should see the record for the restaurant "Brunos on the Boulevard" output on the console.
   ![Successful run of lab 1-4](images/lab-1-4-output.png)

+When you are done, proceed to the end of this lab.